-You would think that heart disease or cancer is the leading cause of disability in the US.
-But neither of them is.
-It is mental health disorders, with 40 millions adults in the US affected by anxiety and 6.1 million diagnosed with bipolar disorder.
+You would think that heart disease or cancer is the leading cause of disability in the U.S. But neither of them is.
+It is mental health disorders, with 40 millions adults in the U.S. affected by anxiety and 6.1 million diagnosed with bipolar disorder.
 Worldwide, 355 million people are affected by depression.

 Mental health means different things to different people.
-Some might experience mild anxiety, while others may suffer from delusions.
+Some might experience mild anxiety, while others may struggle with delusions.
 Some may have more than one diagnosis.
 Others may be seeking help to find out what their symptoms mean and how to alleviate them.
 As the #1 psychiatric hospital in America, according to U.S. News & World Report, McLean is committed to helping all individuals with mental health conditions by offering treatment options delivered by expert clinicians and informed by cutting-edge research, and by providing support and education resources for patients and families, health care professionals, and the general public.